Ethyl carbamate: Biomedical applications

+Ethyl carbamate was originally used as an antineoplastic agent, hypnotic, sclerosing agent, adjunct to sulfonamide therapy, and topical bactericide.
+It was discovered to be carcinogenic in 1943 and largely ineffective at treating multiple myeloma, according to a study published in 1966.
+It was removed from the market in the US, UK and Canada in 1963 and was classified as a 2B carcinogen by the IARC in 1974.

-Ethyl carbamate has been used as an antineoplastic agent and for other medicinal purposes, but this application ended after it was discovered to be carcinogenic in 1943.
-However, Japanese usage in medical injections continued and from 1950 to 1975 an estimated 100 million 2 ml ampules of 7-to-15% solutions of ethyl carbamate were injected into patients as a co-solvent in water for dissolving water-insoluble analgesics used for post-operation pain.
-These doses were estimated to be at levels that are carcinogenic in mice.
-This practice was stopped in 1975.
-"This regrettable medical situation appears to have involved the largest number (millions) of humans exposed to the largest doses of a pure carcinogen that is on record".
-The author, U.S. cancer researcher James A. Miller, called for studies to determine the effects on Japanese cancer rates to be performed but apparently none were ever done.
+However, its use in Japan as a co-solvent in water for dissolving water-insoluble analgesics used for post-operation pain, at doses estimated to be at levels that are carcinogenic in mice, continued until 1975.
+Miller has suggested that this may have been the "largest number (millions) of humans exposed to the largest doses of a pure carcinogen that is on record" and called for studies to determine the effects on Japanese cancer rates to be performed.

-Prior to World War II, ethyl carbamate saw relatively heavy use in the treatment of multiple myeloma before it was found to be toxic, carcinogenic, and largely ineffective.
-By US FDA regulations, ethyl carbamate has been withdrawn from pharmaceutical use.
-However, small quantities of ethyl carbamate are also used in laboratories as an anesthetic for animals.

-Ethyl carbamate was reclassified as a Group 2A carcinogen by IARC in 2007.

-Ethyl carbamate is used as an anaesthetic in animal experiments, with more than 100 animal studies using ethyl carbamate published each year.
+Ethyl carbamate continues to be used as an anaesthetic in animal experiments, with more than 100 animal studies using ethyl carbamate published each year.
 One advantage of using ethyl carbamate is that it has a very long duration of action, with some adult rats remaining anaesthetised 24 hours after administration of the drug.
 It also does not depress neuronal activity in the cortex to the same extent as isoflurane.

 Other uses

-Formerly, ethyl carbamate was used as a chemical intermediate in the preparation of amino resins, that were in turn used as crosslinking agents for permanent-press textile treatments to create "wash-and-wear" fabrics.
-Other uses included as solvent or intermediary in the manufacture of pesticides, cosmetics and pharmaceuticals.
+Ethyl carbamate was primarily an intermediate in the preparation of amino resins, that were in turn used as crosslinking agents for permanent-press textile treatments to create "wash-and-wear" fabrics.
+Other uses included as solvent or intermediates in the manufacture of pesticides, cosmetics and pharmaceuticals.